 Testing is the responsibility of the participating OMCLs.
 For each product to be tested, a Cooperation Agreement is signed between the EDQM and the testing OMCL(s).
 This contract establishes the general terms governing the testing and includes the amount of the financial contribution provided to the OMCL(s) to support the costs incurred in the testing.
 The testing cannot be further subcontracted, if not agreed in advance in writing by the two contracting partners, i.e. the EDQM and the OMCL/Competent Authority.
-In the event of problems during the testing phase the two OMCLs will first contact each other for mutual assistance (cc.
-EDQM) and contact the EDQM if assistance from the MAH is necessary.
+In the event of problems during the testing phase the OMCL(s) will first contact EDQM and each other for assistance (this applies only if more than one OMCL is involved to perform the test parameter) and if necessary, EDQM will contact the MAH to request assistance.
 Any information concerning observations or changes in the test procedures which may affect all participants will be communicated via the EDQM.

-OMCLs are not requested to revalidate the methods stated in the INN Test Protocol, since the validation has already been carried out (e.g. compendial method, MAH method, OMCL inhouse method) and their feasibility for the testing of the different Biosimilars groups checked by the Scientific Advisor.
-They are nevertheless requested to demonstrate successful method transfer (compliance with the system suitability criteria and/or assay acceptance criteria included in the test procedures with supporting documentation, ie: chromatograms) using the dedicated tables included in the Results Data Sheets.
+When feasibility testing is performed, OMCLs are not requested to fully revalidate the methods stated in the INN Test Protocol, since the validation has already been carried out (e.g. compendial method, MAH method, OMCL in-house method) and their feasibility for the testing of the different Biosimilars groups checked by the Scientific Advisor.
+They are nevertheless requested to demonstrate successful method implementation (compliance with the system suitability criteria and/or assay acceptance criteria included in the test procedures with supporting documentation, i.e.: chromatograms) using the dedicated tables included in the Results Data Sheets.